INJURED IN A MOTORCYCLE ACCIDENT?

-If you or a loved one has been injured in a motorcycle accident in RI, you may be entitled to compensation for your medical bills, scarring (if applicable), lost income and pain and suffering.
-Our experienced motorcycle accident attorneys charge no fee until you receive a settlement or award.
-Call us toll free 24/7 or contact us online for a free consultation.
+If you are injured in a motorcycle accident in RI, you may be entitled to compensation for your medical bills, scarring (if applicable), lost income, pain and suffering and other losses.
+Our experienced RI motorcycle accident lawyers charge no fee until you receive a settlement or award.
+Call us toll free 24/7 or contact us online for a free (no obligation) case evaluation.

-Assuming the other driver was at fault, you should be able to recover from the other driver’s insurance company, money in a settlement for:
+Assuming the other driver was at fault, you should be able to recover money from the other driver’s insurance company, in a cash settlement for:

 - Pain and suffering

 - Loss of consortium (if married and it is a very serious injury)